Initiatives for Work Style Reform and Work-Life Balance

 To advance this, we are improving facilities, including by installing video conferencing equipment or by loaning personal computers to those at satellite offices.

 Improvement of office productivity

 We are pursuing a range of initiatives to improve office productivity, including raising the quality of meetings, offering study sessions for computer skills, and sharing success stories among departments.
-To improve meeting quality, the Five Commandments of Meetings have been established and posted in all meeting rooms, and alarms have been installed to encourage an awareness of finishing meetings five minutes early.
+To raise the quality of meetings, we are scrutinizing content and shortening meeting times, while also working to further improve their effectiveness by posting the Five Commandments of Meetings, which include passing out materials in advance, in the meeting rooms.

 Work Style Reform Initiatives

 We hold diversity seminars to raise employees’ awareness for the realization of work style reform.
 In 2017, Takayuki Kawashima, Representative of KoDikara Nippon and Director of Fathering Japan, both non-profit organizations, spoke about “Achieving results by moving away from long working hours!!—Bosses, workplaces, and work styles in the coming era,” and Tsuneo Sasaki, Representative of Sasaki Tsuneo Management Research Co., Ltd., gave a lecture on “Time management that takes advantage of diversity—Anticipating a great age of caring for the elderly.”